 Using an Inbox & Outbox

-While disorganized records are a huge source of paper clutter, incoming paper that needs to be sorted and paper that is waiting for you to take action is usually a bigger culprit.
-Creating a file system is important, but so is having a system for paper as it comes into your home, otherwise your file system won’t do you any good.
+While disorganized records are a huge source of paper clutter, the incoming paper that needs to be sorted and paper that is waiting for you to take action is usually a bigger culprit.
+Creating a file system is important, but so is having a system for paper as it comes into your home, otherwise, your file system won’t do you any good.

 - Sort immediately.
 Rather than piling mail, school papers, etc. on the counter or desk to deal with later, sort them the minute you walk in the door.
-Sometimes I’ll even sort in the car since our mailbox is half-a-mile up the road from our house!
-Immediately toss junk, envelopes and fillers into the recycle bin, and create inboxes for papers that are ready to be filed and those that need action.
+Sometimes I’ll even sort in the car since our mailbox is half a mile up the road from our house!
+Immediately toss junk, envelopes, and fillers into the recycle bin, and create inboxes for papers that are ready to be filed and those that need action.